VAT Calculator

 What is VAT?

 VAT (value-added tax) is a form of indirect consumption tax levied on the value added to products or services, specifically during different phases of the supply chain, which may include manufacture, wholesale, distribution, supply, or any other processes that add value to a product.
-Governments worldwide extensively employ VAT as one of their key revenue sources, accounting for around 20 per cent of worldwide tax revenue.
+Governments worldwide extensively employ VAT as one of their key revenue sources, accounting for around 20 percent of worldwide tax revenue.
 It is the most frequent consumption tax in the world and is applied in more than 160 nations.
 All nations that are members of the European Union (EU) are legally compelled to implement a minimum VAT rate.
 Since its establishment in the 20th century, European VAT rates have continually climbed.
 The U.S. is the only developed country that doesn't apply VAT.

 VAT Differences between Countries